bshelton229/deploy-to/Readme.md

       .DS_Store
     ]

-    # Re-define the base relative to the project root
+    # OPTIONAL: Re-define the base relative to the project root.
+    # If this is not set, the base will be the project root.
-    base: lib
+    # base: lib

     # deploy-to sites definition
     remotes: